mabalaru/near-doc/enroll-your-node.md

 # Enroll Your Node
-## pull request to the VALIDATORS.md file
+## Pull request to the VALIDATORS.md file

 You can go to https://github.com/nearprotocol/stakewars/blob/master/VALIDATORS.md click the pencil icon to edit directly or fork the stakewars repo, then clone it to your local, add with your favourite editor, then push to your repo, then do a pull request to the stakewars.